feisenyu/transformers_4573/awesome-transformers.md

 ## [adapters](https://github.com/adapter-hub/adapters)

-[adapters](https://github.com/adapter-hub/adapters) is an extension of HuggingFace's Transformers library, integrating adapters into state-of-the-art language models by incorporating AdapterHub, a central repository for pre-trained adapter modules.
-It is a drop-in replacement for transformers, which is regularly updated to stay up-to-date with the developments of transformers.
+[adapters](https://github.com/adapter-hub/adapters) is an extension of HuggingFace's transformers_4573 library, integrating adapters into state-of-the-art language models by incorporating AdapterHub, a central repository for pre-trained adapter modules.
+It is a drop-in replacement for transformers_4573, which is regularly updated to stay up-to-date with the developments of transformers_4573.

 Keywords: Adapters, LoRA, Parameter-efficient fine-tuning, Hub